Our Ingredients' Promise

 If there is another ingredient troubling you, please contact our lab team to select the products most suitable for you.
 We can also reformulate our products without the offending ingredient, where possible.
 Please contact us for a bespoke quote.

-If you have sensitivities but aren’t sure about the cause, we recommend a patch test.
+If you have sensitivities but aren’t sure about the cause, we recommend a patch test conducted by a dermatologist to identify the problem substances.

 Our products are free from: